mkazachkova/distributed-email-server/README.md

 This `Update` contains a lamport timestamp for ordering purposes (as well as contains an additional field of the server from whence it originated).
 It also contains an `Email` if a new email has been sent, as well as other potentially useful information depending on the update type.

+#### MergeMatrix
-* Another message unit that is sent between servers during the process of reconciliation is the `mergematrix`.
+Another message unit that is sent between servers during the process of reconciliation is the `MergeMatrix`.
 This is what is sent whenever a server detects that there is a change in membership.
 The struct is declared as below:
 ```
 typedef struct mergematrix {
   int type;                               // 20 is for the matrix